hwrdprkns/bitcoin-arbitrage/README.md

 ===

 If you are bored and you don't know what to do, or you just liked my little project, this is my BTC address: **1DBMmqMSCHuSxUdQkKJQFJVXR4HiVpuXH9**

+### Disclaimer

+Past performance is not necessarily indicative of future results.
+Use this software at your own risk.